idreamsi/LoRa-GPS-Tracker/XIAO Firmware/README.md

-A ready-made version of the firmware for Seeeduino XIAO,
+A ready-made version of the firmware for Seeeduino XIAO [as a sender],

 To upload the firmware, you need XIAO to enter the bootloader mode.